 In June 2019, the IOC updated Rule 40 of the Olympic Charter and subsequently a set of Key Principles.
-These Key Principles set out how the athletes competing at the rescheduled Olympic Games Tokyo 2020 being held in 2021 can engage in and benefit from commercial activities around the Olympic Games.
+These Key Principles set out how the athletes competing at the Olympic Winter Games Beijing 2022 can engage in and benefit from commercial activities around the Olympic Games.
 The Rule 40 framework is important: it enables the Olympic Movement to fund all Olympic teams worldwide, Olympic sports and the Olympic Games themselves.